What Is a Cyber Attack?

 - Nation-state actors conduct cyber espionage through cyber-attacks.
 In the wake of the Ukraine war, these kinds of attacks have become more common.

-Other bad actors include hacktivists (who are hacking for a political cause), those who utilise ransomware-as-a-service, and insiders, who are exploiting their own organisation because of a grudge or for financial gain.
-Roughly 4 in 5 breaches can be attributed to organised crime, with external actors approximately 4 times more likely to cause breaches in an organisation than internal actors
+Other bad actors include hacktivists (who are hacking for a political cause), those who utilize ransomware-as-a-service, and insiders, who are exploiting their own organization because of a grudge or for financial gain.
+Roughly 4 in 5 breaches can be attributed to organized crime, with external actors approximately 4 times more likely to cause breaches in an organization than internal actors

 Insider Threats and Cyber Attacks